 It is estimated that billions of dollars are laundered every year, and the U.S. government is determined to stop it; this results in aggressive prosecution and harsh penalization.
 If you’ve been charged with money laundering, it is vital to have an experienced attorney on your side.
 I, Daniel D. Hajji, Attorney at Law, represent clients throughout Farmington Hills who face money laundering charges.
-For nearly two decades, I have helped clients get their charges reduced, get their cases dismissed, or get acquittals at trial.
+For more than two decades, I have helped clients get their charges reduced, get their cases dismissed, or get acquittals at trial.
 I have the knowledge, experience, and skill to get you through this.

 Penalties for Money Laundering in Michigan